aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 This specification indicates success and error conditions by using HTTP response codes, and does not define the response body format or content.

+### Successful Response

 To indicate that the request was successful and revocation of the requested set of tokens has begun, the server returns an HTTP 204 response.

 ### Error Response